Final Fantasy XIV: Related media

 A miniseries related to the game, titled Final Fantasy XIV: Dad of Light, was released in 2017.
 A crossover manga with Saki, titled Saki & Final Fantasy XIV, was launched in Japan in January 2021.
 A second manga series, Final Fantasy XIV: Eorzea Academy, was released in December 2021.

-Three lore books, Encyclopaedia Eorzea I - III, were released on 17 October 2016, 24 November 2018, and 19 December 2023 respectively as well as a cookbook featuring recipes for various in-game dishes.
+Three lore books, Encyclopaedia Eorzea I - III, were released on October 17, 2016, November 24, 2018, and December 19, 2023 respectively as well as a cookbook featuring recipes for various in-game dishes.